Justist/justCardGame/README.md

 # justCardGame
-A ASCII-based card game I decided to implement in C++.
+An ASCII-based card game I decided to implement in C++.
 For now mostly lacks playability.

 # Prerequisites